 The attitude towards humility is the degree to which people view humility as something good or desirable.
 If we see something as good, it is also likely that we will engage in related behaviours.
 Unfortunately, in today’s daily language, humility is often associated with negative aspects such as low self-esteem or inferior sense of worth.

 Challenge this laymen’s view by explaining why humility is actually a character strength or even a virtue.
 Leadership scholars have provided compelling evidence that humility is related to CEO performance.
 And it gets better.
-CEO humility translates into organizational performance by creating an empowering work environment.
+CEO humility translates into organisational performance by creating an empowering work environment.
 This is why some suggest that humble leaders make the best leaders.

 You want to go even further?
 Philosophers have long held humility as a meta-virtue that is foundational to other virtues such as courage, wisdom and forgiveness.
 Also, humility has been related to Aristotle’s Golden Mean, Buddhism’s Middle Way, and Confucianism’s Zhong Yong (Doctrine of the Mean).